BryanKoo/PATANA/README.md

 ## Korean patent numbers
 * patent numbers start with 10 and have 9 digits end with B1 are granted patents (after the examination)
-* patent numbers start with year and have 11 digits and end with A are penting patents (before the examination)
+* patent numbers start with year and have 11 digits and end with A are pending patents (before the examination)
+* patent numbers start with year and have 11 digits and end with U are pending utility model (before the examination)

 ## Software requiremants of the projects